 - Adenocarcinoma of the pancreas

 - Mucinous cystadenocarcinoma of the pancreas

 Conditions not covered by SOP

 - Adenocarcinoma of the ampulla of vater* - malignant neoplasm of the bile duct SOP

 * another SOP applies

 # non-SOP condition

 The condition most commonly presents clinically, with symptoms of pain (abdominal or epigastric), jaundice, and weight loss.
 A range of other non-specific symptoms may also occur.
-Pain is usually of insidious onset and has been present for around one or two months at the time of first presentation.
+Pain is usually of insidious onset and has been present for some time at the time of first presentation.
 The condition is occassionally first uncovered as an incidental finding on CT or MRI scan.

 The only SOP worsening factor is for inability to obtain appropriate clinical management.
 The condition often presents late and has a poor prognosis.
 Surgical resection is not possible in most cases.